UV index and UV dose: data product description

 Details of the computation of the UV index and UV dose

-- A first guess of the UV irradiance weighted with a specific action spectrum at time t using the global assimilated ozone field at local solar noon is determined from a parametrisation developed by Allaart et al. (2004).
+- A first guess of the UV irradiance weighted with a specific action spectrum at time t using the global assimilated ozone field at local solar noon is determined from a parametrisation developed by Allaart et al. (2004); see this page for some details.

 The weighting is related to so-called action spectra, i.e. the wavelength dependent response to UV radiation of biological effects.
 The action spectra used for the TEMIS UV data products are detailed here, and some info on the ozone field is given here.

-- This first guess is corrected for these effects:
+- This first guess is corrected for the following effects:

-- The clear-sky erythemal UV index, the quantity communicated to the public to raise awareness, is computed at time t equal local soler noon.
+- The clear-sky erythemal UV index, the quantity communicated to the public to raise awareness, is computed at time t equal to local solar noon; see here for some details.

 - forecast for today and the 8 coming days